fixate/pw-mvc-boilerplate/README.md

 ```

-** JSON API anyone? **
+### JSON API anyone?

-Uses processwires $config->is_ajax to determine whether to use api controller or normal controller
+Uses ProcesWire's $config->is_ajax to determine whether to use api controller or normal controller

 ```php
 // controllers/api/contact_controller.php